Skip to main contentSkip to navigation

 Why Surface Recovery Is Different

-Surface Pro, Surface Laptop, and Surface Go devices solder their storage directly to the mainboard.
-BitLocker encryption, enabled by default on many Surface configurations, binds the decryption key to the TPM (Trusted Platform Module) chip on that specific board.
-Removing the storage produces only encrypted ciphertext.
+Legacy Surface devices (Pro 4 through 7, Laptop 1 and 2, Go series) solder their storage directly to the mainboard.
+Newer models (Pro 7+, 8, 9, X, Laptop 3+, Laptop Studio) use removable M.2 2230 NVMe drives.
+In both cases, BitLocker encryption, enabled by default on most Surface configurations, binds the decryption key to the TPM (Trusted Platform Module) chip on that specific board.
+Even if the SSD is removable, reading it in another system produces only encrypted ciphertext without the TPM or the BitLocker recovery key.

 This architecture mirrors the challenge posed by Apple T2/M-series Macs, where the Secure Enclave holds the encryption key.
 On Surface devices, the TPM serves the same role.
 If the TPM is intact and the board can be repaired to a bootable state, BitLocker unlocks transparently and data can be imaged.
 If the TPM itself is destroyed, the only alternative is the BitLocker recovery key (stored in a Microsoft account, Active Directory, or printed at setup time).